Contributing to Superannuation

 What is a co-contribution?

-The Government may top up your super by matching 50 cents for every $1 you add to your super, up to a maximum of $500.
+Depending on your income, the Government may top up your super with between 10 cents to 50 cents for every $1 you add to your super, up to a maximum of $500.
 To qualify, you need to contribute to your super account from your take-home pay and earn less than the set thresholds (discussed below).
 The co-contribution is not subject to contributions tax.

 How much will you get?